 How Travel Deliciously Uses Food, Storytelling, and Community Connections to Transform Travel

-When you ask what makes a Travel Deliciously journey different, our answer is simple: we believe every great trip begins with the people who feed a place.
+When you ask what makes a Travel Deliciously journey different, our answer is simple: we believe every great trip begins with supporting local artisans—the people who truly feed a place.

 This isn’t just our philosophy.
-It’s the foundation of every upcoming journey we’re offering—from our 2026 Christmas trip to New York City, to our 2027 Salt Lake Temple Open House trip, to our Old Europe Christmas Markets, to culinary adventures in Italy and Poland.
+It’s the foundation of every upcoming journey we’re offering—from our 2026 Christmas trip to New York City, to our 2027 Salt Lake Temple Open House trip, to cultural immersions in Cuba, to our Old Europe Christmas Markets, to culinary adventures in Italy and Poland.

 Let’s explore why supporting local artisans is—and always will be—the heart of Travel Deliciously.

-The Heart of Culinary Tourism Is the Maker Behind the Meal
+The Heart of Culinary Tourism Is the Artisan Behind the Meal

 More travelers are searching online for:

 These are exactly the types of experiences woven into our 2026 and 2027 itineraries.
-Whether you’re tasting hand-dipped chocolates in Detroit, sipping hot mulled wine from a German Christmas market stall, or learning family recipes from Amalfi nonnas, our trips put local makers at center stage.
+Whether you’re tasting hand-dipped chocolates from local artisans in Detroit, sipping hot mulled wine from a German Christmas market stall, experiencing the artisan popsicle makers in San Juan, or learning family recipes from Amalfi nonnas, our trips put local makers at center stage.

-Wisconsin Cheesemakers: The Stories That Built Our First Tours
+Wisconsin Cheesemakers: The Artisans That Built Our First Tours

-Wisconsin is America’s Dairyland—but its flavor is defined by artisans, not factories.
+Wisconsin is America’s Dairyland—but its flavor is defined by supporting local artisans, not factories.

 On our Midwest-based tours and inside our Delicious Advent Calendars, we partner with:

-Their stories inspired the earliest of our food tours in Milwaukee, Chicago, and Detroit—and they continue to influence how we build itineraries today.
-Their approach echoes through our domestic trips, including our upcoming 2027 Salt Lake Temple Open House tour, where we will spotlight Utah’s farm-to-table makers and Western culinary heritage in the same heartfelt way.
+Their stories inspired the earliest of our food tours in Milwaukee, Chicago, Detroit, and even the best bourbon distillery tours.
+This commitment to supporting local artisans continues to influence our domestic trips, including our upcoming 2027 Salt Lake Temple Open House tour, where we will spotlight Utah’s farm-to-table makers and Western culinary heritage in the same heartfelt way.

 Detroit Chocolatiers: Keeping Motor City’s Sweet Traditions Alive